 If you’re wondering if we have material on a subject you are researching, please email email@example.com.

 We have started to digitize our archives.
-We welcome volunteers, so if you’d like to help, please fill out our volunteer application and indicate your interest in the comments, or email our librarian at email@example.com.
+We welcome volunteers, so if you’d like to help, please fill out our volunteer application and indicate your interest in the comments, or email us at firstname.lastname@example.org.